veigap/austral-genai-rag/resources/README.md

 }
 ```

-## Using cURL
+## Using cURL (for HTTP MCP servers)

-If you don't have Postman, you can use `curl` from the command line:
+If testing an HTTP-based MCP server:

 ### List Tools
 ```bash